cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - Notify on the iterface- wifi only for data flow, keep charging to prevent sleep. the data dash board, with a button to pause everything A-D.
 ```
 1.Generate "chainID+relay+peer" combo, Pick up ONE random `chainID` in the myChains,
-according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in minute base + chain ID)
+according to the global time in the base of RelaySwitchTimeUnit, H = hash (time in RelaySwitchTimeUnit base + chain ID)

 {if H last number is 0,1,2